Bungehuis and Maagdenhuis occupations: Resolution

 On 23 February, the protesters and the CvB, mediated by Amsterdam mayor Eberhard van der Laan, sat down to negotiate an end to the occupation.
 The talks continued throughout the next day, but by the end of the day on 24 February, the negotiations failed to produce a resolution acceptable to both sides.
 The CvB believed their proposal for a 'festival of the sciences' to discuss the proposed cuts with students, staff, the minister of education and parliamentarians was a sufficient concession, while the occupiers objected that the outcome of the festival was non-binding and hence was not a sufficient concession on the part of the CvB.

 In light of the failure of negotiations, police were sent in to remove the protesters, with a total of 46 occupiers and protesters on the street outside the building being arrested.

-Outcomes
+Outcome of Bungehuis occupation

-Even before the occupation, the various protests had resulted in the University's abandonment of Profiel 2016 as it was presented in November 2014.
+Even before the occupation, the various protests had resulted in the university's abandonment of Profiel 2016 as it was presented in November 2014.
 However, the New University members did not feel that the CvB's adjustment was sufficient given the leaked revised roadmap in early February.
 As of February 2015, no further changes have been announced based on the resolution of the occupation.
-One day after the eviction, de Volkskrant reported that the University would go ahead with its sale of the Bungehuis to a private firm which is planning on turning it into a British private society club, contravening yet another of The New University's demands.
+One day after the eviction, de Volkskrant reported that the university would go ahead with its sale of the Bungehuis to a private firm which is planning on turning it into a British private society club, contravening yet another of The New University's demands.